lfabbri98/JAMK-simulator/README.md

 Since simulation depends on parameters, some unusual combination of them might lead to meaningless results.
 In that case the program warns the user that fitting procedure could not be performed.
 The solution to this is to restart simulation with better parameters.
-Some generale guidelines for choice of parameters are:
+Some general guidelines for choice of parameters are:

 - Avoid too small matrices, mostly if matrix is too small with respect other parameters.
 For example N=25, n=2, J=10, R=20 will surely lead to an error.
 Common parameters are for instance